 Sadly, the planet will continue to decline for decades and generations… maybe even centuries or millennia depending on how quickly, or even if, we change the paradigm.
 The world as we know it is vanishing before our eyes, bound for The Grey Havens of our memories… never to return.
 We are now on a salvage mission and must focus on preserving whatever we can of the natural world, relinquishing our techno-dependency, if there is to be any hope for a viable future.
-Every petroleum product, every handheld device, computer, automobile, airplane, TV, ATV, plastic container… every industrialized product you can name extracts life from the biosphere, replacing it with toxic waste.
-Including, and especially, industrialized agriculture.
+Every mass produced petroleum product, every handheld device, computer, automobile, airplane, TV, ATV, plastic container… every industrialized product you can name extracts life from the biosphere, replacing it with toxic waste.
+Including industrialized agriculture.
 When production of those things is multiplied by the demands of an ever growing global population, racing toward 8 billion, the result spells catastrophe.
 That catastrophe, the unraveling of all aspects of Earth’s delicate, life sustaining balance, is well under way.
 This situation cannot be overstated and must be dealt with immediately if we hope to survive at all.

 Join us, the invisible army dedicated to preserving a future for life on this planet.
 Each doing whatever they can, in their own way, to find a better way and to stave off the industrial dragon consuming us.
 We may not win this war, but at least we will go down fighting… fighting for our lives, for the future, for the innocents, and, for what remains of mankind’s honor.
 I know you are out there, you brave souls and compassionate hearts… I met you along the entire way of my short journey.
 Now is the time, my friends… now is the time.
-Sauron is watching, Smaug is circling, and the battle is at hand.
+Sauron is watching, the Nazgûl are circling, and the battle is at hand.

 On that note…